 Automating these tests usually requires services like SauceLabs or BrowserStack.
 These services provide virtual machines, so you can run a queue of instructions in a variety of different ecosystems (from IE9 on Windows to the latest Chrome on Mac OS).
 This ensures you catch issues in environments that your development team isn’t working in.

-This form of testing has historically been fragile, where the cost of upkeep grows exponentially with the expansion of the team and codebase.
+This form of testing in development has historically been fragile, where the cost of upkeep grows exponentially with the expansion of the team and codebase.
 However, as tooling gets more advanced, testing gets more reliable.
 Jason Palmer from Spotify has a great overview of how to diagnose, respond to and prevent Test Flakiness.

 BUGHERD FOR ACCEPTANCE TESTING

 Often shortened to UAT (User Acceptance Testing), this is really the final step in signing off on a deliverable.
-UAT is a cohesive way to ensure the piece of work meets the requirements of the contract (specification) outlined at the start of the development lifecycle.
+UAT Testing is a cohesive way to ensure the piece of work meets the requirements of the contract (specification) outlined at the start of the development lifecycle.
 To help you get the best user feedback, we suggest:

 - The users doing the testing aren’t those involved in developing the work